Appendix A: Promoting Quality in the Practice of Travel Medicine

 - An electronic distribution list

-- A tropical medicine clinic directory
+- A tropical and travel medicine consultant directory

-- A biennial examination leading to a Certificate of Knowledge in Clinical Tropical Medicine and Travelers’ Health, available to those who have passed an ASTMH-approved tropical medicine course or have sufficient tropical medicine experience
+- A biennial examination leading to a Certificate of Knowledge in Clinical Tropical Medicine and Travelers’ Health, available to those who have passed an ASTMH-approved tropical medicine diploma course or have sufficient tropical medicine experience

 The content areas of the ASTMH Certificate of Knowledge in Clinical Tropic Medicine and Travelers’ Health are as follows: